Summary

 Dani and Jean-Pierre Léaud in “American Night”, 1973.

-As for pajamas, they are most often uncovered at night, in the rooms and corridors of a hotel.
-Let's take that of Jean-Pierre Léaud: a white shirt, like an oriental reminiscence of the piece worn at the very beginning of our journey by Buster Keaton.
-Its other “homewear” asset?
-A beautiful terry toweling bathrobe with cream and salmon stripes that he wears bathed in the sun when he wakes up.
+As for pajamas, they are most often discovered at night, in the rooms and corridors of a hotel.
+Let's take Jean-Pierre Léaud's: a white nightie, like an oriental reminiscence of the piece worn at the very beginning of our journey by Buster Keaton.
+His other "homewear" asset?
+A beautiful terry dressing gown with cream and salmon stripes that he wears bathed in sunlight when he wakes up.

-Finally, let's note the blue pajamas of François Truffaut, here actor and filmmaker of his own film.
-It is in this outfit that he dreams at night of his “400 Blows”, of Orson Welles and of cinema neon lights.
-Enticing program, to be rediscovered in this moving and very romanticized mise en abyme of the profession.
+Finally, let us mention the blue pajamas of François Truffaut, here an actor and filmmaker of his own film.
+It is in this outfit that he dreams at night of his "400 Blows", of Orson Welles and of movie theater neon lights.
+An enticing program, to be rediscovered in this moving and very romanticized mise en abyme of the profession.

 For more Jean-Pierre Léaud at Truffaut:

-15. MOST COMPLEX: ERLAND JOSEPHSON IN “ SCENES FROM MARRIED LIFE ” BY INGMAR BERGMAN (1974)
+15. MOST COMPLEX: ERLAND JOSEPHSON IN INGMAR BERGMAN'S " SCENES FROM A MARRIED LIFE " (1974)

-We might as well say it straight away: we come across pajamas very, very often in Ingmar Bergman's cinema.
-As for style, it is perhaps more to be found on the side of women, very often in the unforgettable Bibi Andersson, one of the Swedish filmmaker's favorite actresses along with Liv Ullmann and Ingrid Thulin.
+Let's just say it right away: pajamas are very, very common in Ingmar Bergman's films.
+As for the style, it is perhaps more to be found on the women's side, often in the unforgettable Bibi Andersson, one of the Swedish filmmaker's favorite actresses along with Liv Ullmann and Ingrid Thulin.

 © LMPC via Getty Images

-Let us cite for example the timeless class of his character in “Persona” or, from memory, the almost prophetic modernity of his silhouette in “The Devil's Eye”, jeans and white shirt as if taken from the BonneGueule women's capsule .
+Let us cite for example the timeless class of his character in "Persona" or, from memory, the almost prophetic modernity of his silhouette in "The Devil's Eye", jeans and white shirt as if they had escaped from the BonneGueule women's capsule .

-That being said, let's return to men's fashion, which doesn't fare so badly at Bergman: if my first choice had initially fallen on the pajamas of the late Max Von Sydow in "Shame" (1968), those that Erland Josephson's complex character carries in "Scenes from Married Life" are not bad either.
+That being said, back to men's fashion, which is not so bad at Bergman: if my first choice was the pajamas of the late Max Von Sydow in "Shame" (1968), those that the complex character of Erland Josephson wears in "Scenes from a Marriage" are not bad either.

-In detail: a brown/orange one with white edging and its adjoining brown dressing gown as well as two striped models, one cream and honey, the other blue-gray-white.
-The three are very comfortable and the bed duvets are elsewhere soft as desired .
+In detail: a brown/orange with white edging and its adjoining brown dressing gown as well as two striped models, one cream and honey, the other blue-grey-white.
+All three are very comfortable and the bed duvets are also soft as you want .

 © mk2/Sunset Boulevard/Corbis via Getty Images

-Erland Josephson and Liv Ulmann in “Scenes from Married Life”, here in its television version broadcast one before the film's theatrical release.
+Erland Josephson and Liv Ulmann in "Scenes from a Marriage," here in its television version broadcast one year before the film's theatrical release.

-Everywhere else: ties, tweed jackets, a pipe, glasses, a Volvo station wagon and two children we never see but often talk about.
-Obviously, the whole subject of the film is in its title and it is very beautiful, both in the game and in the photo, even if we can of course prefer the 1973 television version, which is a bit longer and nicely sequenced. , like a series.
+Everywhere else: ties, tweed jackets, a pipe, glasses, a Volvo station wagon and two children that we never see but often talk about.
+Obviously, the whole subject of the film is in its title and it is very beautiful, as much in the acting as in the photography, even if we can of course prefer the 1973 television version, which is a bit longer and nicely sequenced, in the manner of a series.

-In terms of style, we could devote an entire article to American filmmaker and actor John Cassavetes.
-We owe him, among other things, the film “Husbands”, and if I don't know the precise history of the beautiful brand of the same name, I like to think that Cassavetes has a little to do with it.
+In terms of style, we could devote an entire article to the American filmmaker and actor John Cassavetes.
+He is responsible for the film "Husbands", among other things, and while I don't know the precise history of the beautiful brand of the same name, I like to think that Cassavetes has something to do with it.

 © Movie Poster Image Art/Getty Images

 The character is in any case fascinating and his films are unique.
-He would also have his place as an actor in this selection, if only for the pajamas he wears in “Rosemary's Baby” by Roman Polanski (1968).
-However, how can we ignore Peter Falk's truly all-terrain homewear piece in “A Woman Under the Influence”?
+He would also have his place as an actor in this selection, if only for the pajamas he wears in Roman Polanski's "Rosemary's Baby" (1968).
+However, how can we ignore Peter Falk's homewear and truly all-terrain piece in "A Woman Under the Influence"?

-Let's be clear: these are not pajamas but rather a light blue terrycloth dressing gown which here doubles as a coat (the cut and design of the collar lend themselves to this), an interior jacket (with everyday clothes underneath, gray shirt and brown pants), a dressing gown obviously but also… pajamas !
-Because yes, Peter Falk sleeps with it, in a sofa bed that we imagine is anything but comfortable.
+Let's be clear: these are not pajamas but a light blue terry dressing gown that here serves as a coat (the cut and design of the collar lend themselves to this ), an indoor jacket (with his everyday clothes underneath, a gray shirt and brown pants), a dressing gown of course, but also... pajamas !
+Because yes, Peter Falk sleeps with them, in a sofa bed that we imagine is anything but comfortable.

-All this is of course reminiscent of the iconic piece of his career: Lieutenant Columbo's irremovable raincoat.
-Same slumped and wrinkled effect here, like an amused nod to the series in a film that could not be more serious and moving, carried at arm's length by the interpretation of Gena Rowlands.
+All this is of course reminiscent of the iconic piece of his career: Lieutenant Columbo's immovable raincoat.
+Same sagging and crumpled effect here, like an amused wink to the series in a film that is otherwise very serious and upsetting, carried out at arm's length by the interpretation of Gena Rowlands.

 This is one of Peter Falk's finest roles and the most astonishing piece in this selection.
-I'll let you appreciate everything else in his wardrobe, in particular his shapeless bucket hat and his very nice Sunday teddy jacket.
+I'll let you enjoy the rest of his wardrobe, especially his shapeless bob hat and his very nice Sunday teddy jacket.

-With the cinema of Maurice Pialat, we touch on a (personal) youthful obsession.
-No notion of style here except the films themselves: intense, raw, harsh, often truer than life itself and sometimes also popular .
+With Maurice Pialat's cinema, we touch on a (personal) youthful obsession.
+No notion of style here except for the films themselves: intense, raw, tenacious, often truer than life itself and sometimes also popular .
 They are to be taken as they come and very often, it feels like a good slap in the face.

-As evidenced by this slightly punchy film from 1980, a period that I love his films regularly dry, nervous, with a slightly pale light in the eyes.
+This is evidenced by this slightly hard-hitting film from 1980, a period that I love for its regularly dry, nervous films , with a slightly pale light in the eyes.

 © New Yorker Films/Getty Images

-“Loulou” pajamas are therefore oversized by nature.
-You won't see him much anyway.
-Because here we much prefer nudity in the bedroom.
-However, we discover him in the hospital, in a relative moment of tranquility: he is obviously uninhibited but above all blue with stripes, in perfect harmony with this resolutely extraordinary character.
+"Loulou's" pajamas are therefore oversized by nature.
+You won't see them much, by the way.
+Because here, nudity is much preferred in the bedroom.
+However, we discover them in the hospital, in a relative moment of tranquility: they are uninhibited, of course, but above all , blue with stripes, in perfect harmony with this resolutely unusual character.

-Everywhere else, we find a lot of what made the style of this period in France.
-Knitwear, of course, sweaters too perhaps, but not only that.
-In this sense, the scene in the countryside will give you other ideas, and also certainly, some thrills: it's truly as if we were there.
+Everywhere else, we find a lot of what made the style of that era in France.
+Knitwear, of course, undershirts too perhaps, but not only.
+In this sense, the countryside scene will give you other ideas, and also certainly, a few shivers: it really is as if you were there.

-As for Depardieu, he wears an all-black outfit that we don't usually recommend here: worn-out perfecto, boots, t-shirt, shirt and black jeans.
-It's the ideal dressing room for this king of mischief and it works precisely because this film has something definitely rock'n'roll.
+As for Depardieu, he sports an all-black outfit that we don't usually recommend here: a late-life perfecto, boots, a T-shirt, a shirt and black jeans.
+It's the ideal wardrobe for this king of confusion and it works precisely because this film has something definitely rock'n'roll about it.

 For more stories with Perfecto: